Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Stir the chicken around mixing it with the mayonnaise using a spoon or your hands if you like to get messy with it.

-Pour on about 1/4 cup of my rub for great flavor
+Pour on about ¼ cup of Jeff's original rub for great flavor.

 Once again, stir the meat to mix the mayonnaise and rub and get a coating on the chicken.